After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 All of those cherished rituals shifted in 2008.
 That September, Jones and her husband lost their third child and first son, 8-month-old Osceola Jones, to SIDS (sudden infant death syndrome).

 "After Osceola died, we felt guilty for wanting to be happy during the holidays, and so we refrained from celebrating for about three years," Ma'Ko'Quah of Kansas says.
-"We didn't really acknowledge Christmas.
-We mostly went out to eat at Asian restaurants on Christmas and Thanksgiving Day just so it felt normal like any other day."

 Holiday Traditions : Ma'Ko'Quah Abigail Jones